Xeriscaping: Mastering the art of Water-wise Landscaping

 Installing Rainwater Harvesting Systems

-Rainwater harvesting systems are set up to collect rainwater from the roofs and store it for use in irrigation.
-By taking advantage of this free source, homeowners can dramatically decrease their dependency on conventional water sources.
+By taking advantage of this free resource, homeowners can dramatically decrease their dependency on conventional water sources.

 Xeriscaping Plants: Beauty in a Deserted Landscape

 The right plants are crucial for a successful xeriscape garden.
-These are some tough and hardy xeriscape plants that will add color and life to your dry landscape.
+These tough and hardy plants will add color and life to your dry landscape.

 Lavender (Lavandula)